An energised city with intense cultural, artistic and intellectual activity, Madrid is the perfect place to explore.

 Many people enjoy browsing airport shops before they fly, so it’s a good job we’ve got plenty to choose from.
 Whether you want to buy something new for your wardrobe or you forgot to pack an adapter plug, we’ve got it covered.
-Boots has all your last-minute health and beauty essentials, and you’ll find everything electronic at Dixons Travel.
+Boots has all your last-minute health and beauty essentials, and you’ll find everything electronic at InMotion.
 We’ve got fashion stores like Superdry and Kurt Geiger, and you can even get your nails done at Aerospa.
-Don’t forget to check out great savings at World Duty Free.
+Don’t forget to check out great savings at World Duty Free on liquor and perfumes.

-We’ve got three airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.
+We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WIFI and great runway views before you fly.
 If you’re travelling on business, book into the Regus Express Lounge, which includes workstations (ThinkPods), comfy seating, laptop stands, secure Wi-Fi and printers and scanners.

 The airport’s convenient location makes it very accessible by every mode of transportation.
 If you’re driving, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via a free courtesy shuttle bus.
 Book a car park space online in advance and save up to 50%.

 If you prefer to take public transport, you will find bus services running directly to the airport or regular trains to Birmingham International train station.
-There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which takes you to the terminal in just minutes.